jhconning/Econ-Teach/notebooks/how/how_top.md

 # This JupyterBook

-This Econ-Teach site was made using [JupyterBook](https://jupyterbook.org/intro.html) which is built on top of the [Sphinx](https://www.sphinx-doc.org/en/master/) documentation system.

-The content was written using a combination of markdown files (with `.md` extensions) and jupyter notebooks (with `.ipynb` extensions) with markdown and python code cells.
+This Econ-Teach site was made using [JupyterBook](https://jupyterbook.org/intro.html) which leverages the [Sphinx](https://www.sphinx-doc.org/en/master/) documentation system.
+All content was written using jupyter notebooks (`.ipynb` extension) which combine markdown text and python code cells and/or with plain markdown files.

 Many of the graphs in the book are interactive because they are either:
-- Geogebra Apps (javascript apps that will run in any browser)
+- Geogebra Apps (javascript apps that will run immediately in any modern browser).
-- Python interactive widgets.
-These may appear as static images on the website but can usually be made interactive by running the underlying jupyter notebook by clicking the Binder or Google Colab button to launch a server.
+- Python interactive widgets (ipywidgets).
+These may appear as static images on the website but can be made interactive by running the underlying jupyter notebook, usually just by clicking the Binder or Google Colab button at the top of the page.

-Below is a brief description and evolving list of tips and tricks used to build these pages.
+A longer description and a few tips and tricks for anyone who wants to build similar pages.

 ```{contents}
 :depth: 3